Social interactions have vastly evolved ever since we were introduced to the power of the internet and it has changed our society forever.

 When we say “maintenance”, we primarily refer to the expenses of maintaining a website for the community.
 It almost always starts by funding it from your own pocket, but it won’t be sustainable in the long run – especially if the number of users starts to grow exponentially.
 It’s an investment, and every smart investment needs a plan which, at the very least, involves its return.

 You can get your community members to involve themselves in the maintenance by making donations.
-For example, you can have a Patreon banner placed somewhere visible and then write a helpful blog or a pinned post that explains its purpose.
+For example, you can implement a donations system, and even write a helpful blog that explains its purpose.

 If your community has grown and you wish to be more business-oriented, you can set up various membership levels.
 Membership plan applies mostly to bigger communities with content that pertains to different forms of transaction and/or service.
 This is the only setup where you can gain actual (and legit) profit, and even afford paid staff.

 Another monetizing option is the inclusion of ads.
 Even if ads are targeted especially for the community’s purpose, they can get annoying.
 Including a membership plan that gets rid of ads can be a good trade-off.

 If you’re present in your community only when someone needs to be warned or to announce technical changes, well… you’re not much of a Community Manager.
 If you’re solely a Technical Admin, sure; you’re probably mostly poking around in the backend and keeping the cogs turning.
 But being there for your community means being involved in it as well.